Implicit transaction costs and the fundamental theorems of asset pricing

-For the general case, we may apply Corollary (1.2) in Delbaen and Schachermayer (1994) to show that $\mathbb{Q}$ is a local martingale measure for $M(\cdot,0)+\frac{1}{2}\mbox{sgn}(\Delta Z^1_{\cdot})P(\cdot,0)$.
-This concludes the proof of the theorem. \end{proof} \begin{remark} Note that similarly as in Appendix A.4 in the paper of \c{C}etin \textit{et al.} (2004) one can prove a num\'eraire invariance theorem for the implicit transaction cost economy.
-Moreover, $M(\cdot,0)+\frac{1}{2}\mbox{sgn}(\Delta Z^1_{\cdot})P(\cdot,0)$ being $\mathbb{Q}$ a local martingale implies that also the economy with only implicit transaction costs (Guasoni \textit{et al.} (2010)) is free of arbitrage opportunities.
-The interesting thing here is that trading strategies are required to be only predictable. \end{remark}
+For the general case, we may apply Corollary 1.2 in Delbaen \& Schachermayer (1994) to show that $\mathbb{Q}$ is a local martingale measure for $M(\cdot,0)$.
+This concludes the proof of the theorem. \end{proof} \begin{remark} Note that similarly as in the Appendix A.4 in the paper of \c{C}etin \textit{et al.} (2004) one can prove a num\'eraire invariance theorem for the implicit transaction cost economy.
+More importantly, $M(\cdot,0)$ being a $\mathbb{Q}$-local martingale implies that also the economy with only implicit transaction costs as measured by the bid-ask spread and with continuous of bounded variation trading strategies (Guasoni \textit{et al.} (2010)) is free of arbitrage opportunities. \end{remark}